• Skip to primary navigation

 INSTRUCTIONS

-• Roughly mash ½ can white beans and set aside.
+• Roughly mash 1/2 can white beans and set aside.

-• Place a large pot over medium-high heat and add 1 teaspoon of oil.
+• Place a large pot over medium-high heat and add 2 teaspoons oil.
 Add ham and sauté for 3 to 4 minutes.
-Remove ham from pot and set aside.

-• Pour remaining oil into the pot and sauté onion, garlic and sweet potatoes, for 6 to 8 minutes, until onions are translucent and potatoes slightly browned.
+• Pour remaining oil into the pot and sauté onion, garlic, and sweet potatoes for 6 to 8 minutes, until onions are translucent and potatoes slightly browned.
 Season with salt and pepper.

 • Stir in kale, 1 handful at a time until all the kale has been added.
-Pour ½ cup of the stock into the mixture and stir together. (the steam will help the kale to wilt down initially)
+Pour 1/2 cup of the stock into the mixture and stir together. (the steam will help the kale to wilt down initially)

 • Add thyme sprigs and ham back into the pot and season with salt and pepper.
 Stir in all the white beans plus the juices and stir together.

 • Stir in remaining stock and bring mixture to a boil.
-Once soup has come to a boil, lower to medium, medium-low heat and simmer for 25 to 30 minutes or until potatoes are tender.
+Once soup has come to a boil, lower to medium, medium-low heat and simmer for 20 to 25 minutes or until potatoes are tender.
+Remove thyme sprigs adjust seasonings and serve.

 NOTES

-• *Makes 2 1/2 quarts Soup
+**Makes 2 1/2 quarts**

 You Might Also Love...